Getting started with model railroading is always exhilarating.

 S Scale Trains

 S scale, which is 1:64, is a perfect example of economic pressures inspiring the evolution of model railroading.
-Made famous by American Flyer, the S scale brought a more affordable product to homes devastated by the Great Depression.
-S scale became popular almost immediately as it runs on a more realistic-looking two-rail track.
+Made famous by American Flyer, the S scale model brought a more affordable product to homes devastated by the Great Depression.
+S scale became popular almost immediately as it runs on a more realistic-looking two-rail train track.

 While the S scale remains popular today and is part of the Model Train Stuff range, it isn’t as widely available as some other scales.
-Still, it’s a great choice if you’re planning on eventually improvising and coming up with your own train builds.
+Still, it’s a great choice if you’re planning on eventually improvising and coming up with your own model train builds.

 HO Scale Trains